karen-ly/MissionEcopossible/README.md

 ## Features In Progress
 - Tracking player's progress through different chapters and levels
 - Create a better badges panel that updates everytime the user completes a chapter
+- Implement a working restart button in settings page to delete all of user's progress